Concerta

 Adults

-The starting dose is one CONCERTA 18 mg or 36 mg modified release tablet in the morning
+The starting dose is one CONCERTA 18 mg or 36 mg modified release tablet in the morning.

 The maximum dose is 72 mg a day taken as one dose.

-How to take it:
+How to take CONCERTA

 CONCERTA may be taken with or without food.

-It may be best to wait until the following morning to take the next dose.
+CONCERTA should be used regularly at the same time each day.
+If you miss your dose at the usual time, it may be best to wait until the following morning to take the next dose.
 Remember the effects of CONCERTA are designed to last approximately 12 hours from the time it is taken.

-Do not take or give your child a double dose to make up for the dose missed.
+Do not take or give your child a double dose to make up for the dose you missed.

 If you/your child have missed more than one dose, or are not sure what to do, check with your doctor or pharmacist.

-Do this even if there are no signs of discomfort or poisoning.
-You/your child may need urgent medical attention.
+You should do this even if there are no signs of discomfort or poisoning.

-If you/your child take too much CONCERTA you/your child may experience symptoms such as vomiting, agitation, muscle twitching, hallucination, dry mouth, excessive sweating, fever, headache, irregular or fast heart beat, dilated pupils, convulsions/fits, breathing problems, confusion and seizures.
+Symptoms of an overdose with CONCERTA may include vomiting, agitation, muscle twitching, hallucination, dry mouth, excessive sweating, fever, headache, irregular or fast heart beat, dilated pupils, convulsions/fits, breathing problems, confusion and seizures.

-Things you must do
+Things you should do

 Always follow your doctor’s instructions carefully

 Take CONCERTA exactly as your doctor has prescribed.
 Like all stimulants, CONCERTA may become habit-forming and can be abused by some people.
-If you/your child take it correctly as instructed by your doctor, abuse or dependence should not be a problem, either now or later in life
+If you/your child take it correctly as instructed by your doctor, abuse or dependence should not be a problem, either now or later in life.

-Be sure to keep all of your doctor's appointments so that your/your child's progress can be checked
+Be sure to keep all of your doctor's appointments so that your/your child's progress can be checked.

-Your doctor will want to check your/your child's blood pressure and pulse and do blood test from time to time to prevent unwanted side effects
+Your doctor will want to check your/your child's blood pressure and pulse and do blood test from time to time to prevent unwanted side effects.

-Tell your doctor if you/your child become pregnant while taking CONCERTA
+Tell your doctor if you/your child become pregnant while taking CONCERTA.

 Parents and/or caregivers should be alert for the development of thoughts or acts of self-harm, hallucinations, abnormal thinking (psychosis) or new or worsening hostility.
 These were uncommon symptoms seen in clinical studies with CONCERTA and it is not known if they were caused by CONCERTA.
-Contact your/your child's doctor or mental health professional straight away or seek urgent medical attention if these occur
+Contact your/your child's doctor or mental health professional straight away or seek urgent medical attention if these occur.

-Tell your doctor if you or your child become aggressive, anxious or agitated, or feel more aggressive, anxious or agitated than usual
+become aggressive, anxious or agitated, or feel more aggressive, anxious or agitated than usual.

-Parents and/or caregivers should contact their/their child's doctor or seek urgent treatment if they/their child develops chest pain, tightness in the chest, shortness of breath, irregular heart beat, feeling faint or loss of consciousness while taking CONCERTA
+Parents and/or caregivers should contact their/their child's doctor or seek urgent treatment if they/their child develops chest pain, tightness in the chest, shortness of breath, irregular heart beat, feeling faint or loss of consciousness while taking CONCERTA.

-Tell your doctor if you or your child develop severe headaches, weakness or paralysis of any body part, or develop problems with coordination, vision, speaking, finding words or with your memory
+develop severe headaches, weakness or paralysis of any body part, or develop problems with coordination, vision, speaking, finding words or with your memory.

-Tell your doctor if you/your child experience numbness, tingling and a changing colour of the fingers and toes when cold (‘Raynaud’s phenomenon’)
+experience numbness, tingling and a changing colour of the fingers and toes when cold (‘Raynaud’s phenomenon’).

-Tell your doctor if you or your child develop prolonged and painful erections, seek immediate medical attention
+develop prolonged and painful erections, seek immediate medical attention.

-Things you must not do
+Things you should NOT do

 If you/your child suddenly stop taking this medicine, you/your child's condition may reappear or you/your child may get unwanted effects such as depression.
 Your doctor may want to gradually reduce the amount of medicine taken each day before stopping it completely.